mnonnenm/torchRPM/README.md

 The main model variants covered by this code base are:
 - discrete latent variables, i.e. $p(Z), f(Z|x_j)$ are categorical.
 - continous latent-variable from a fixed exponential family.
+[Several exponential families](https://github.com/mnonnenm/torchRPM/blob/main/expFam.py) implemented, and more can be added easily.
 - unnormalized recognition factors $f(Z|x_j) = e^{g(Z,x_j)}$, where $g_j(Z,x_j) = g_j(x_j)'t(Z) + h_j(x_j)$ for some $h_j$ other than the negative log-partition function of exponential-family $p(Z)$.
 - a standard and a time-series version of the RPM (similar to the latent GP from [1], but with discrete time).
 Time-series variants rely strongly on multivariate densities $f(Z_{t=1,..,T}|xj)$ to have tractable marginals $f(Z_t|xj)$, so they are largely restricted to Gaussian latents.
 - RP-VAEs and time-series versions: Reparametrized RPM variant with amortized $q(Z|X)$ assuming $F_j(Z) = p(Z)$ in $q$ (i.e. not in the implicit likelihood $p(x_j|Z)$).
 Makes $q$ tractable and computable given the current generative model, simplifies the ELBO and can greatly speed up non-amortized inference.